Manage the setup stack by yourself

 directory.

-After that, you can run the following command to start the setup from the docker-compose-scripts
+After that, you can run the following command to start the setup from the sedge-data

 directory: